jspsych/jsPsych/docs/tutorials/rt-task.md

 The `data.response` value is a string representation of the key the participant pressed.
 We can compare this with the `data.correct_response` value, and assign this computed value to a new property `data.correct`.

-!!! info
+??? info "Info: The `compareKeys` function"
-    Here we are comparing the values of `data.response` and `data.correct_response` using a jsPsych function called [jsPsych.pluginAPI.compareKeys](../reference/jspsych-pluginAPI.md#jspsychpluginapicomparekeys).
-We're using this function because it allows us to compare keys in either a _case sensitive_ or _case insensitive_ way, depending on the [experiment settings](../overview/experiment-options.md).
-The participant's key response will be recorded in a case-sensitive way in the data (e.g. 'f' or 'F'), but in most cases, we don't care if their response corresponds to an upper or lower case letter (which is why the `case_sensitive` experiment setting is `false` by default).
+    Here we are comparing the values of `data.response` and `data.correct_response` using a jsPsych function called [jsPsych.pluginAPI.compareKeys](../reference/jspsych-pluginAPI.md#comparekeys).
+We're using this function because it allows us to compare keys in either a _case sensitive_ or _case insensitive_ way, depending on the `case_sensitive_responses` parameter in the [experiment settings](../overview/experiment-options.md#choose-whether-you-want-keyboard-choicesresponses-to-be-case-sensitive).
+The participant's key response will be recorded in a case-sensitive way in the data (e.g. 'f' or 'F'), but in most cases, we don't care if their response corresponds to an upper or lower case letter (which is why the `case_sensitive_responses` experiment setting is `false` by default).
 Using the `jsPsych.pluginAPI.commpareKeys` function here means that the response will be scored correctly, even if the participant holds down Shift or has Caps Lock on.

     This function is only relevant for keyboard responses; for other kinds of responses, such as button presses, you can simply compare the response and correct response values directly, e.g.
     ```js
     data.correct = data.response === data.correct_response;
     ```